retooth2/xenharmlib/doc/quickstart.rst

 flag will make sure that the scale ends with a pitch equivalent to the first pitch.
-(SCL works by iteratively stacking the scale definition on the last pitch, so having a scale not ending with an equivalent pitch would cause the last pitch being declared as the new 0 for the second iteration and make the scale "move around").
+(SCL works by iteratively stacking the scale definition on the last pitch, so having a scale not ending with an equivalent pitch would cause the last pitch to be declared as the new 0 for the second iteration and make the scale "move around").